squf/it-tools/docs/security audit/m365/3- Security.md

 # additional security settings

 * Also recommended to turn off "**allow user consent**", which I agree should be turned off.
 Users should not be allowed to grant Graph API consent to any applications, this should be strictly managed through the global admins.
-If there is ever a business need to allow API consent it should be handled through an ticket to IT Dept and a global admin will resolve it, like we do currently with all of our SSO app registrations.
+If there is ever a business need to allow API consent it should be handled through a ticket to IT Dept and a global admin will resolve it, like we do currently with all of our SSO app registrations.

 ---